 For example, imagine if a company wanted to build a large piece of machinery but was unsure of the complexity of the overall task.
 Instead of waiting to perfect the overall design, they might break up the construction of this machinery into smaller parts.
 That way, the company can focus on perfecting a smaller version of the machinery before building on top of the original machine.

 Needless to say, this is merely an example and iterative design is used across many fields in engineering.

 Diesel Tech Industries and Keeping Things Relevant

-While many companies compete in the engineering space, there are just as many who fail to transition and adjust with the changing world of technology.
+While many companies compete in the engineering space, there are just as many who fail to transition and adjust to the changing world of technology.
 Thankfully, at Diesel Tech Industries, we have managed to stay relevant and keep on top of these changes.

-In case you might be asking yourself, Diesel Tech Industries is software/electronic engineering company with a reputation for providing smart solutions across multiple industries.
+In case you might be asking yourself, Diesel Tech Industries is a software/electronic engineering company with a reputation for providing smart solutions across multiple industries.
 That being said, the main focus of Diesel Tech lies with diesel engines, for the company has managed to master every aspect of the construction and performance of diesel engines.